AndersDeath/diary2/000-current.md

 # 04 August - Sontag - Berlin - 682 Tag der Einwanderung - Warm Sunny

 It was the last sunday in this berlins summer.
 I will meet autumn in Yerevan.
 We were in chinese restaraunt today that offer bowls with soup that can assemble by your own.
 The problem was that they prohibited sharing of that dish between several persons.
 I hate this.
 I cannot understand what is wrong with that peoples.
+I paid for a dish and can to everything I want with it.